 Whenever anyone new comes to visit, have the person completely ignore the dog.
 The visitor should not attempt to pet or make eye contact with the dog.
 Have some treats on hand for your visitor to gently toss on the floor close to your dog during the visit.
 With consistent application, your fearful dog may slowly begin to associate strangers with rewards.

 Some dogs are more afraid of men than women.
 If you notice your dog tensing up, whining, or growling around strangers of a particular gender, you can prepare your guests accordingly.
-Allow your dog to approach a stranger on its own terms.
+Allow your dog to approach a stranger on its terms.
 Depending on the severity of your dog's fear, it may quickly warm up to a stranger and allow petting and handling, or it may need several visits to warm up to a new person.
 Some dogs with very severe behavior may need to go to a comfortable place in the home away from visitors where they can rest and not be anxious when visitors come.
-If you have noticed growling or any form of aggression from your dog, it is very important to work with a certified dog behaviorist to help figure out triggers and if your pet is able to act safely with visitors.
-We never want to put visitors or our dog in a situation where someone may get bitten.
+If you have noticed growling or any form of aggression from your dog, it is very important to work with a certified dog behaviorist to help figure out triggers and if your pet can act safely with visitors.
+You never want to put visitors or your dog in a situation where someone may get bitten.

 Once your dog does approach, the person should continue to avoid eye contact and make slow, non-threatening movements.
 Never force your dog to accept handling by a stranger, especially a child.
 If a dog is pushed too far out of its comfort zone and not allowed to get away, it may resort to biting.
 Because dogs that are afraid of strangers may bite out of fear, it's your job to make sure that everyone stays safe around your dog.
 This may mean putting your dog in a different room when certain people visit.